 Complete an online form to let us know a convenient day and time to receive a call from a support nurse.
 Support nurse availability is normally Monday to Friday between the hours of 9.30am and 4.30pm (please note, we are closed on bank holidays).

-Support nurse availability is normally Monday to Friday between the hours of 9.30am and 4.30pm.
-Please be aware that calls or emails made out of these times will not be screened by the support nurses.
+Support nurse availability is normally Monday to Friday between the hours of 9.30am and 4.30pm (please note, we are closed on bank holidays).
+Calls or emails made out of these times will not be screened by the support nurses.

 If you’re concerned that you or someone else is unwell or may have sepsis.
 Please call NHS 111.
 Or if urgent medical attention is required call 999.

 Confidentiality is a fundamental element of the support service.
 It is an expression of respect for the people who contact the service and of their right to privacy.
 It assures people that the Sepsis Trust Helpline is a safe place to express concerns freely.
 Maintaining confidentiality means respecting the trust that people place in the service if they share personal details and information about their situation or experience.
 Details may be shared between Support Nurses when necessary for practical reasons or reasons of staff support and this is done with respect.
 No personal information about people who contact the Sepsis Trust support service is given, or otherwise made available, to anyone outside the Sepsis Trust, unless the enquirer has specifically agreed or requested to participate in publicity or other activities relating to their condition or circumstances.

 Each member of staff is responsible for maintaining the confidentiality of information entrusted to them by working within GDPR guidelines.
 If a member of staff is unsure about what action they should take regarding confidential information in a particular situation, they should discuss this with the lead nurse, or their deputy in their absence.